Career Timeline of Urban Meyer: Major Achievements and Milestones

 How Urban Meyer built a successful career.
 Explore key moments that defined the journey.

 Urban Meyer is an American sportscaster and former football coach, primarily known for his successful college coaching career.
-He led Bowling Green, Utah, Florida, and Ohio State, winning national championships with Florida and Ohio State.
-Meyer briefly coached the Jacksonville Jaguars in the NFL in 2021, but was fired after a short and controversy-filled tenure.
-He has since returned to broadcasting as an analyst for Fox Sports.
+He led Bowling Green, Utah, Florida, and Ohio State, winning national championships with Florida (2006, 2008) and Ohio State (2014).
+After retiring in 2019, he briefly coached the Jacksonville Jaguars in the NFL in 2021, but was fired after a short and controversial tenure.
+He has since returned to broadcasting with Fox Sports.

 1982: Drafted by Atlanta Braves

-In 1982, Urban Meyer was selected in the 13th round of the Major League Baseball Draft by the Atlanta Braves as a shortstop.
+Weeks after graduating high school, in 1982, Urban Meyer was selected in the 13th round of the Major League Baseball draft by the Atlanta Braves as a shortstop.

-In 1985, Urban Meyer spent one season interning as a defensive back coach at Saint Xavier High School.
+In 1985, Urban Meyer spent one season interning as a defensive back coach at Saint Xavier High School in Cincinnati, Ohio.

-In 1990, while at Illinois State, Urban Meyer inquired about a position at Toledo, speaking to Nick Saban's wife, but Saban never returned the call.
+In 1990, while still the linebacker coach at Illinois State, Urban Meyer called Nick Saban's home to inquire about a position, but Saban never returned the call.

-In 2000, at Notre Dame, Meyer coached WR David Givens, who was later drafted by the New England Patriots.
+In 2000, Urban Meyer coached wide receiver David Givens at Notre Dame, who would later be drafted by the New England Patriots.

 In 2001, Urban Meyer became the head coach of the Bowling Green Falcons.

-In 2001, Urban Meyer took his first head coaching job at Bowling Green and engineered a turnaround, finishing 8-3.
-He was named Mid-American Conference coach of the year.
+In 2001, Urban Meyer took his first head coaching job at Bowling Green, engineering a turnaround and earning Mid-American Conference coach of the year honors.

 In 2002, Urban Meyer continued as the head coach of the Bowling Green Falcons.